Debadge car or not to debadge car...that is the question.

 This is the first and probably the easiest step in the process.
 There are numerous ways to go about this and much of your choice will depend on how old your car is.
 (The rule of this game is this: the older your car is, the more difficult each and every one of these steps will be to perform)

 Most professionals like myself prefer to heat up the individual emblems with a heat gun and use either dental floss or fishing line to slide and slice under each emblem to separate it from the double sided tape that is used to fasten these car badges to the vehicle.
-(You can watch quick video at bottom of page) This is the first layer of concern for most people trying to debadge car themselves.
-If you are using a professional heat gun like I do, the potential to over-heat the paint can blister and/or discolor the paint as you are heating up the emblems for removal.

 2) Removal of double sided tape:

 Every car badge or emblem that does not have fastening pins going through the body panel will be attached with double sided tape.
 Every car manufacturer uses their own unique double sided tape.
-As I professional I come across anything and everything from thin to very thick double sided tape.
+As a professional I come across anything and everything from thin to very thick double sided tape.

 This part of the process is where most guys will really run into problems.
 If you do not have an eraser tool like I recommend at removing car emblems, then likely you will be left trying to scrape and peel this difficult double sided tape off with your hand/fingers.
-Many guys will reach for some form of adhesive remover at this point (Goof-off or GooGone) and quickly realize they have now made a difficult and messy situation even more difficult and messier.

 3) Remove residual adhesive: